lwjglgamedev/zvk/bookcontents/chapter-01/chapter-01.md

 };
 ```

 The code is pretty straight forward.
-We just use TOML to parse `res/cfg/cfg.toml` file to load the value of the updates per second cofniguration parameter.
+We just use TOML to parse `res/cfg/cfg.toml` file to load the value of the updates per second
+configuration parameter.

 Right now the `cfg.toml` is defined like this: